prajvals/Microservices-Explored/README.md

 3. After this Start the Config Server, this service Fetches Configurations from Github, and is used by other service to connect to the Eureka Server.

-4. Start the Gateway Service, User Service, Department Service
+4. Start the Gateway Service, User Service, Department Service.